Zvečan Fortress: History

 Thick and high walls of Zvečan fortress at the House of Nemanjić’s time, served not only for protection against the enemy’s assaults but also as a shelter for the merchants from Dubrovnik as well as a dungeon for the overthrown rulers of the Nemanjić’s lineage.
 Thus Konstantin Nemanić, Stefan Dečanski’s stepbrother, was buried here in 1322.

 It was the place where Stefan Uroš III was imprisoned and died in 1331.
 For some time, the ruler of Zvečan was Grand Prince Lazar’s son-in-law, the chieftain Musa, at the time of Czar Uroš.
 By the end of 14th century Zvečan was under the rule of Vuk Branković.
 In 1389, it was captured by the Ottoman Turks after the Battle of Kosovo, and it remained an active military site well into the 18th century, after which it was abandoned.

 Zvečan finally fell into Turkish power in 1455, when the Turkish population colonized these areas.
-Among whom Feriz Ćefalija was mentioned to have an authorization from the Sultan and Pasha from Skopje to make trading connections with Dubrovnik.
-By its subjection to Turkish rule, Zvečan lost its importance as a military fort and the authors of the travel books from the 16th century, Benedicte Kuripešić and Evlija Čelebija referred to its as a deserted town on the hill to the north of Kosovska Mitrovica.
-In 1660, Čelebija describes it as "consisting of 300 houses with tiled roofs, a congregational mosque, a khan, a bathhouse and several fine shops".
+Among whom Feriz Qefali was mentioned to have an authorization from the Sultan and Pasha from Skopje to make trading connections with Dubrovnik.
+By its subjection to Turkish rule, Zvečan lost its importance as a military fort and the authors of the travel books from the 16th century, Benedicte Kuripešić and Evliya Çelebi referred to its as a deserted town on the hill to the north of Mitrovicë.
+In 1660, Çelebi describes it as "consisting of 300 houses with tiled roofs, a congregational mosque, a khan, a bathhouse and several fine shops".

 Under Turkish-Ottoman rule, Zvečan was neglected and was in the possession of the Bosnian Vilayet.
-Eventually, Mitrovica became a kadiluk (district) of the Bosnian vilayet and Zvečan, along with Kosovska Mitrovica, remained in that administrative until 1877, and it, as it too was a part of Mitrovica, belonged to the Priština region (Sandžak) until the region's annexation by the Kingdom of Serbia in the First Balkan War, in 1912.
+Eventually, Mitrovica became a kadiluk (district) of the Bosnian vilayet and Zvečan, along with Mitrovicë, remained in that administrative until 1877, and it, as it too was a part of Mitrovica, belonged to the Pristina region (Sandžak) until the region's annexation by the Kingdom of Serbia in the First Balkan War, in 1912.

 From 1912-45, little was done on the research and restoration of Zvečan; it was only after 1945 when many archeological excavations were carried out in the town which was put under the protection of the state.
 There is a need for complete reconstruction of the fortress in order to prevent it from further ruining.